 The explosion of growth and adoption of connected devices and digital touchpoints has resulted in disjointed customer experience.
 To unlock the opportunities from this major shift, companies must focus on unifying the brand experience across touchpoints.

 The headless approach was born with the idea to solve the problem of disconnected experiences.
-The ability to experiment, learn, adopt the latest web innovations, and make changes in the front-end without disrupting the whole ecosystem lets you deliver engaging digital experiences that lead to increased conversions and customer loyalty.
+The ability to experiment, learn, adopt the latest web innovations, and make changes in the web storefront without disrupting the whole ecosystem lets you deliver engaging digital experiences that lead to increased conversions and customer loyalty.

 The best path to headless commerce is bringing together best-of-breed solutions that are independent of one another but can integrate seamlessly.